 We understand that a skills model is very important because by teaching a sequence of skills, separately defined in a logical and sequential order, improves comprehension of texts.
-Therefore, the key skills of prediction, vocabulary, retrieval, inference and summarising are taught twice weekly in dedicated reading skills lessons across the whole school.
+Therefore, the key skills of prediction, vocabulary, retrieval, inference and summarising are taught at least twice weekly in dedicated reading skills lessons across the whole school.

 Thoughtfully and purposefully, our whole curriculum is built around books, for example, the Victorians topic in UKS2 is centred around ‘Street Child’ and ‘Oliver Twist’.
 Knowledge and understanding of the wider curriculum nourishes reading skills such as inference and allows children to build a vocabulary base which allows them to access and understand texts deeply.

 Whole Class Reading

-From Year 1 to Year 6, children have a whole class reading lesson twice a week.
+From Year 1 to Year 6, children have a whole class reading lesson at least twice a week.
 All children access the same text.
-It is crucial that all children receive the same text because the text has been chosen to challenge thought through themes and issues explored in the text and will provide opportunities for book talk.
-This is because the texts chosen open up new worlds of interest and issues for our children to explore, beyond what they would choose to read themselves or are able to read independently using the school reading scheme for home reading but in a supportive environment.
+It is crucial that all children receive the same text because the text has been chosen carefully to challenge and will provide opportunities for deep book talk.
+This is because the texts chosen open up new worlds of interest and issues for our children to explore, beyond what they would choose to read themselves.
 The focus of the lessons is to delve deeply into the language, themes and ideas.